pmagwene/Bio313/lecture-01/acquainted-python.md

         Returns the sum of a sequence of numbers (NOT strings) plus the value of parameter 'start'.
 When the sequence is empty, returns start.

+IPython also lets you use proceed the function name with a question mark, like in R:

+	In [1]: ?sum
+	Type:       builtin_function_or_method
+	Base Class: <type 'builtin_function_or_method'>
+	String Form:<built-in function sum>
+	Namespace:  Python builtin
+	Docstring:
+	sum(sequence[, start]) -> value

+	Returns the sum of a sequence of numbers (NOT strings) plus the value of parameter 'start' (which defaults to 0).
+When the sequence is empty, returns start.

 ## Using Python as a Calculator